JonasMoss/univariateML/README.md

 Analytic formulae for the maximum likelihood estimates are used whenever they exist.
 Most `ml***` functions without analytic solutions have a custom made Newton-Raphson solver.
-These can be much faster than the naïve solvers using `nlm` or `optim`.
-For example, `mlbeta` has a large speedup.
+These can be much faster than a naïve solution using `nlm` or `optim`.
+For example, `mlbeta` has a large speedup over the naïve solution using `nlm`.

 ``` r
 # install.packages("microbenchmark")